Abu Private Reserve, Botswana

 Located within an exclusive concession of Abu Private Reserve, Beagle Expeditions explores a wild and spectacular corner of the western Okavango Delta on their Kweene Trails.
 What makes this area so special is its remoteness and being accessible only by helicopter.

-Beagle Expeditions is a small, intimate, family-run business owned by Simon and Marleen Byron.
+Beagle Expeditions is a small, family-run business owned by Simon and Marleen Byron.
 Together they have more than 30 years of experience in the safari industry in Botswana, live outside Maun, are involved in every booking (in many cases guided by Simon), which together put Beagle Expeditions in a position to provide each guest with a phenomenal experience.

 US$ 1 295